AbdulMaulana-QA/AbdulMaulana-QA/README.md

 You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.

 __Manual Testing__
-* can perform manual functional and usability testing of web applications
+* Perform manual testing of functional and usability web application
-* gained hands-on experience by testing applications created for educational purposes
+* gain hands-on experience by testing e-commerce web applications created for educational purposes

 __Test Analysis & Design__
-* familiar with functional decomposition of products, creating state transition diagrams, writing use cases
-* can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data
+* able to apply equivalence partitioning and boundary value analysis to generate test input data
+* able to identify test conditions into test cases

 __API testing__
-  * plz desc
-  * plz desc
+  * able to recognize the difference between SOAP and REST APIs
+  * know how to create test cases using the Postman tool

 __Test documentation__
-  * can create test cases and checklists and know how and in which situations to use them effectively
+  * create test cases and checklists and know how and in which situations to use them effectively
-  * able to prepare comprehensive bug reports and provide detailed session reports
+  * able to prepare comprehensive bug reports and provide detailed session reports including priority and severity.

 __SQL databases__
   * can write requests using subqueries
-  * know the difference between joins and unions and can use them in queries
+  * know how to perform joins and use them in queries

 ## Tools
+__Jira__
+  * know how to create bug reports
+  * able to create projects and track their progress

+__Postman__

 ## Courses